RubbaPython/Weather-App/README.md

  #### Alternatively:

- App was deployed to Heroku and you can check it here:
+ App was also deployed to Heroku and you can check it here:

 [Weather-App]( https://stserb-weather-application.herokuapp.com/)